 Bluetooth beacons make automated shops a reality

-Beyond assisting customers, BLE technology is contributing to the automation of retail shops.
+Beyond assisting customers, Bluetooth LE technology is contributing to the automation of retail shops.
 The shining example of this is the flagship Amazon Go store, which opened in Seattle in early 2017, where customers can completely skip the checkout process.
 Shoppers can collect the items they need and simply walk out, payments are handled automatically by the app in the customer’s phone.

 While Amazon has not clarified what technologies are used to make Amazon Go work, it is a good guess that Bluetooth beacons are part of the mix.
 Considering Amazon’s purchase of American grocery chain Whole Foods in summer of 2017, it seems only a matter of time before Alexa starts working in brick and mortar locations and automated shopping solutions are rolled out by more retailers.

 VPAs in the workplace interact with BLE technologies

 Voice assistants have the possibility to create hands-free guidance in any number of workplace tasks.
 Such solutions are already in place in warehouses and distribution centers, where Bluetooth beacons and tags are also becoming increasingly common in the creation of indoor navigation systems.
 When a staff member receives a picking order, an in-ear voice assistant can verbally guide them to the items they need based on the information from smart shelves and Bluetooth LE indoor navigation systems.

 In potentially dangerous settings, like underground mines, workers could receive verbal prompts from VPAs if they enter or leave beacon-defined perimeters.
 VPAs can also guide workers in performing tasks where specific protocols or step-by-step directions need to be followed.
 With the addition of AI to voice assistants, workers will be able to ask VPAs specific questions, like how and where to navigate heavy machinery in beacon-defined spaces.